 We even tried a seasonal “Smackdown” brownie dessert even though we were already beyond stuffed.

 Specializing in Traditional American and Caribbean inspired cuisine, Sol Restaurant and Bar offers flavors that will make you almost forget that you are in Ohio.

 During our visit, we tried the Loaded Tamale as an appetizer – a Cuban tamale topped with fresh avocado, tomato, sautéed onions, sour cream, spicy Diablo sauce, cilantro that was served with Shagbark tortilla chips.

-We also tried the Ropa Vieja (Braised shredded beef, seasoned with wine, tomato sauce, onions, green peppers, and garlic served with white rice and black beans) and the Sol Steak with Chimichurri, which is their version of an Argentinean steakhouse classic served with a side of chimichurri sauce, and your choice of two sides with white rice.
+I tried the Sol Steak with Chimichurri, which is their version of an Argentinean steakhouse classic served with a side of chimichurri sauce, and your choice of two sides with white rice.

 This is home to what might be one of my all-time favorite breakfast bagel sandwiches.
 My sandwich was the “MacGyger”, a jalapeño bagel, hard-boiled eggs, pepper jack cheese, avocado, bacon, lettuce, tomato, and mayo.

-Customers line up to order their favorite named combination or can create one of their own and while you wait you can add your name to join the collection of customers whose names also grace the walls.
+Customers line up to order their favorite named combination or can create one of their own.
+While you wait you can add your name to join the collection of customers whose names also grace the walls.

 This is definitely a unique stop for an even more unique hot dog.
 The hot dog combinations are clever in name and flavors which makes for an unforgettable meal.
-O’Betty’s Red Hot is also home to a small hot dog museum displaying a range of items with a hot dog theme.
+O’Betty’s Red Hot is also home to a small hot dog museum.
+You’ll discover a range of items with a hot dog theme.

 Eat with the Locals in Athens